How to get the most out of your database

 Measuring the performance of your database is difficult to do effectively without a daily baseline “normal” to measure against.
-Implementing a comprehensive series of is the best way to create a baseline.
+Implementing a comprehensive series of database management and monitoring tools is the best way to create a baseline.
 These tools allow you to drill down into the database engine, across database platforms, and across deployment methods.
 They also make it possible to establish a historical record of performance metrics.

 Understand your metrics